-There are five possible statuses for recurring plans in Fundraise Up:
+There are three main statuses for recurring plans in Fundraise Up:

 - Active: The recurring plan is actively charging installments

-- Postponed: The recurring plan has been paused by the donor for a period of between 1 and 12 months.
+- Scheduled: The recurring plan has been paused by the donor for a period of between 1 and 12 months.

 - Retrying: The last installment could not be successfully charged.
 Fundraise Up will attempt to charge the installment based on the retry behavior setting configured in the Dashboard.